State Guide

 Searching when the city is unknown

 When the city is unclear, the ISP name-based statewide criminal history search is a useful first step that can surface county context.
 Cook County civil docket searches can also surface address information through lawsuit filings and foreclosure records that may be more current than criminal records.
-From there, the specific circuit court becomes the target for detailed case-level searching.

 Major cities in Illinois